-The language, diction, moves rapidly from the ordinary to the figurative and back again, from description to philosophical questioning, the speaker hearing children cry at the beginning and using this as a platform to spring into thoughts on family, life and the ideas of heaven and universal power.
+The language, and diction, move rapidly from the ordinary to the figurative and back again, from description to philosophical questioning, the speaker hearing children cry at the beginning and using this as a platform to spring into thoughts on family, life and the ideas of heaven and universal power.

 Tracy K. Smith, mother, American laureate, Pulitzer Prize winner and established teacher, published this poem in her book Life on Mars in 2011.
 In an interview with Ezra Klein for Vox in 2020, she gave her views when asked the question: 'What language is poetry?'